suchard-group/BranchSpecificSupplementary/README.md

 #### Reproducing the analyses

-You may use the following commands for each case of the two data sets as described in the manuscript.
+You can use the following commands to reproduce the two data examples as described in the manuscript.

 Let's open an interactive bash session under docker container.